aragon/AGPs/aa_board_review.md

 ## Vote procedure
 This is the procedure that the board will follow to submit their officially recorded votes.
 This has to be done for each Aragon Association Board of Directors AGP vote.

-1. After AGP Editors move an AGP to Stage IV, the AGP will be added to the agenda for the next Aragon Association Board of Directors AGP vote.
+1. After AGP Editors move an AGP to Stage V, the AGP will be added to the agenda for the next Aragon Association Board of Directors AGP vote.

-2. During the Stage IV review time, the board members will download the raw version of the AGP as identified by the last commit when the status was changed to Stage IV and review the AGP in full.
+2. During the Stage V review time, the board members will download the raw version of the AGP as identified by the last commit when the status was changed to Stage V and review the AGP in full.

 Example: